 15 seconds.
 The amount of time that most users spend on a website and the amount of time you have to capture your audience’s attention.
-So how do you know whether users are engaged, and what can you do to increase user engagement on your website?
+So how do you know if your users are engaged, and what can you do to increase the chance they’ll engage with your website?

+In most cases, sites with higher average session duration feature longer scrolling pages with interactive or eye-catching elements throughout.
+These elements can come in many forms, such as infographics, animated blocks of content, video, charts, and more.
 Average session duration is a broad metric that can give you a snapshot of your site’s engagement.
-Pairing it with the following metrics can shed more insight into what you might be able to do to increase time spent on your site.
+Pairing it with the following metrics can shed additional insight into how you can increase the time users spend on your site.

-If you’re looking to lower your bounce rate, consider increasing your cross-site navigation.
+If you’re looking to lower your bounce rate, consider increasing the number of internal links on your posts and pages, as well as improving your cross-site navigation.
 As a rule of thumb, users should always have a place to go when they reach the bottom of each page of your site.
 Adding calls to action that direct users to other related pages of your site is a good way to improve bounce rate, as well as increase average session duration.

 Average time on page is exactly what it sounds like, the amount of time users spend on a given page of your website.
-This metric is great for drilling down into individual pages to gauge what content is in need of a refresh.
+This metric is great for drilling down into individual pages to gauge what content you might need to refresh.

-Oftentimes, pages with large blocks of text have a low average time on page.
+Often, pages with large blocks of uninterrupted text will have a low average time on page.
 This is an indication that users aren’t reading your content.
-Breaking up blocks of text into more easily digestible snippets of content by adding in infographics, photos, and videos to these text heavy pages is a good way to get users to absorb information instead of scrolling past it.
-Breaking up copy with expand-collapse accordions, or even simply adding more subheadings to break up large blocks can also help.
+Breaking up blocks of text into more easily digestible snippets of content by adding in infographics, photos, and videos is a good way to get users to absorb information instead of scrolling past it.
+Breaking up copy with expand-collapse accordions or even adding more subheadings to break up large blocks of content can also help.

 If your average time on page is declining systemically across many pages of your site, however, this is indicative that it might be time for a site refresh.
-Sites that are over a couple years old often start to see declines in average time on pages across the board, simply because users are already familiar (and perhaps bored) with site content.
+Sites that are over a couple years old often start to see declines in average time on pages across the board, simply because users are already overly familiar (and perhaps bored) with site’s design and content.

-Page depth is the number of pages that users are viewing per site visit.
-Users that view only one page are still quality visitors, however your goal should be to increase the percentage of visitors viewing 2-5 pages.
+Page depth is the number of pages that users view per site visit.
+Users that only view one page can still count as high-quality visitors.
+However, your goal should be to increase the percentage of visitors viewing 2-5 pages.

 Similar to decreasing bounce rate, increasing page depth involves making sure that there is adequate cross navigation throughout your site, in order to guide users on a logical journey.

 Another way to increase page depth is to improve your site’s page load speed.
-A slow loading site can frustrate visitors, prompting them to exit your site pre-emptively.
+A slow loading site can frustrate visitors, prompting them to exit your site preemptively.
 As a general rule, each page should load in under two seconds.
-There are many free tools that measure your site’s page speed.

 In an age when users have infinite choices when it comes to their browsing time, improving your website engagement should be a primary focus.
 Offering content that is relevant, timely, and tailored to their needs and guiding visitors on a purposeful journey to access this information is essential.
 By tracking these key metrics in Google Analytics, you’ll be able to benchmark, track, and ultimately improve website user engagement.